 Committee for a Constructive Tomorrow (CFACT)

-The Committee for a Constructive Tomorrow (CFACT) was founded in 1985 to pursue a free-market approach to environmental issues.
-They describe their role as “relentlessly infusing the environmental debate with a balanced perspective on environmental stewardship.”
+The Washington-DC-based Committee for a Constructive Tomorrow (CFACT) is a tax-exempt 501(c)(3) organization founded in 1985 by David Rothbard and Craig Rucker to pursue a free-market approach to environmental issues.
+CFACT describes their mission as “relentlessly infusing the environmental debate with a balanced perspective on environmental stewardship.”

 Stance on Climate Change